 Program to concatenate two strings using the friend function and strcat function

-Let's consider an example to combine two strings using friend function and strcat function in the C++ programming.
+Let's explore an illustration demonstrating the merging of two strings by employing a friend function alongside the strcat function within the realm of C++ programming.

 Program7.cpp